Spiral antenna

-In microwave systems, a spiral antenna is a type of RF antenna.
-It is shaped as a two-arm spiral, or more arms may be used.
-Spiral antennas were first described in 1956.
-Logarithmic spiral antennas belong to the class of frequency independent antennas; the driving point impedance, radiation pattern and polarization of such antennas remain unchanged over a large bandwidth range.
-Spiral antennas are inherently circularly polarized with low gain.
-Antenna arrays can be used to increase the gain.
-Spiral antennas are reduced size antennas with its windings making it an extremely small structure.
-Lossy cavities are usually placed at the back to eliminate back lobes because a unidirectional pattern is usually preferred in such antennas.
-Spiral antennas are classified into different types; Archimedean spiral, logarithmic spiral, square spiral, and star spiral, etc. Archimedean spiral is the most popular configuration.
+A spiral antenna is a type of radio frequency antenna shaped as a spiral, first described in 1956.
+Archimedean spiral antennas are the most popular, while logarithmic spiral antennas are independent of frequency: the driving point impedance, radiation pattern and polarization of such antennas remain unchanged over a large bandwidth.
+Spiral antennas are inherently circularly polarized with low gain; antenna arrays can be used to increase the gain.
+Spiral antennas are reduced in size with its windings making it an extremely small structure.
+Lossy cavities are usually placed at the back to eliminate back lobes, because a unidirectional pattern is usually preferred in such antennas.
+Spiral antennas are classified into different configurations: Archimedean spiral, logarithmic spiral, square spiral, etc.

 Principle

 In general, antennas may operate in three different modes: traveling wave, fast wave, and leaky wave.
 Spiral antennas use all three.

 The traveling wave, formed on spiral arms, allows for broadband performance.
 Fast wave is due to mutual coupling phenomenon occurring between arms of spiral.
 Leaky wave “leaks” the energy during propagation through the spiral arms to produce radiation.

 Ring theory (band theory) explains the working principle of spiral antenna.
 The theory states that spiral antenna radiate from an active region where the circumference of the spiral equals the wavelength.